Novel Excitation of local fractional dynamics: Asymptotic duality

-\begin{corollary} Weakly self-dual asymptotics $x$ and $\tilde x$, around a purely self dual asymptotic, can constitute at most a set of finitely many nontrivial rational fixed points, and induce a pair of piece-wise smooth scaling variables $v(\xi)$ and $\tilde v(\xi)$ to parametrize the connected set $\cal O$.
+\begin{corollary} Weakly self-dual asymptotics $x$ and $\tilde x$, around a critical self dual asymptotic, can proliferate to a set of, at most, a finitely many nontrivial rational fixed points, and induce a pair of piece-wise smooth scaling variables $v(\xi)$ and $\tilde v(\xi)$ to parametrize the connected set $\cal O$.
 Further, $\tilde v(\xi)=\alpha(\delta)v(\xi)$. \end{corollary}